-Chairperson Paul Doyle and Secretary/Treasurer Robert More interviewed Housing Programs Coordinator Tracey Mueller to determine and verify present procedures.
-When a Monthly Housing Assistance Program (MHAP) tenant-based rental assistance applicant has children under the age of six in the household and wishes to reside in a home built before 1978, the home must be tested for lead-based paint issues by a qualified inspector.
-During the period, two units required testing.
-Both passed inspection the first time.
+Secretary/Treasurer Robert More interviewed Housing Programs Coordinator Tracey Mueller to determine and verify present procedures.
+When a Monthly Housing Assistance Program (MHAP) tenant-based rental assistance applicant has children under the age of six in the household and wishes to reside in a home built before 1978, the home must be tested for lead-based paint by a qualified inspector.
+During the period, five units required testing.
+One unit passed on the first inspection.
+Four units failed initial inspection and required remediation.
+Of the four, one passed reinspection, one landlord declined to remediate and the participant rented a different unit, and two are pending reinspection.